 Originally, I designed a controller for a young gentleman that wanted to navigate his television independently, but struggles with limited mobility.
 My first draft concept was a remote you can lay your arm in like an armrest and navigate the television using micro-movements.
 I presented the concept to Vice President of Accessibility for Comcast, Tom Wlodkowski, at the Comcast Accessibility lab.

-The following digital booklet shows pieces of my process throughout this project -- starting on my own and continuing with a team.
+The following link shows pieces of my process throughout this project -- starting on my own and continuing with a team.